mendix/docs/content/developerportal/operate/trends-v4.md

 3. Select the node that you want to monitor.
 4. Click **Security** under the **Settings** category on the left.
 5. Go to the **Node Permissions** tab.
-6. Check **Access the Monitoring** next to the name of the person who is granted this permission.
+6. Check **Access to Monitoring** next to the name of the person who is granted this permission.

     ![](attachments/nodepermission.jpg)